1.180 nationalities live in Amsterdam and 190 in The Netherlands

 8. 11.000 wooden stilts support the city upon loose foundations

 Most of Amsterdam is under the sea level.
+Here you can read the article: Is Amsterdam Below Sea Level?
 The lowest point in Amsterdam is 6,7 meters below sea level.
-The soil is muddy and because of that houses in the Netherlands needs some extra stabilization.
+The soil is muddy and because of that houses in the Netherlands need some extra stabilization.
 That’s why they put wooden poles under houses.
 Nowadays concrete poles are getting more popular.
 Those poles can be even 20 meters long and every 30 years they must be replaced and I heard that cost a lot.

-It’s very interesting that under the Royal Palace on the dam square there are 13,657 poles.
-Sometimes when you see construction in The Netherlands you can hear
+It’s very interesting that under the Royal Palace on the Dam square there are 13,657 poles.
+Sometimes when you see construction in The Netherlands you can hear a

 9. The most common crime in Amsterdam is Bike Theft